jeffleeismyhero/devise-ios-fork/README.md

 ## User model validation and messaging

-**devise-ios** deliver also simply validation wrapper for your purposes.
+**devise-ios** also delivers a simple validation wrapper for your purposes.
 If you wish to use it, conform `DVSUserDataSource` protocol and implement `additionalValidationRulesForAction:` method.

-Lets say subclass of `DVSUser` has additional property `NSString *registrationUsername` you want to validate during registration process to fulfill conditions:
+Let's say a subclass of `DVSUser` has an additional property `NSString *registrationUsername` thet you want to validate during registration process to fulfill conditions:
 * cannot be nil
 * length should be at least 4 signs
 * length should be at most 20 signs

-and display appropriate messages when validation fail:
+and display appropriate messages when validation fails:

 * when has less than 4 signs: "should has at least 4 signs"
 * when has more than 20 signs: "should has at most 20 signs"

-Moreover `registrationUsername` doesn't sound very well for user, so it should be displayed as "Username":
+Moreover `registrationUsername` doesn't sound very well for a user, so it should be displayed as a "Username":

 ```objc
 - (NSArray *)additionalValidationRulesForAction:(DVSActionType)action {